8

 Enterprises should establish governance frameworks to manage these processes and make decisions regarding network changes democratically among stakeholders.

-How can enterprises integrate existing systems and data with a newly built blockchain network?
+How can enterprises integrate existing systems and data with a newly built network?

 Integrating a newly built blockchain network with existing systems and data infrastructure requires a strategic approach to ensure compatibility and minimize disruptions.
 This can involve using APIs (Application Programming Interfaces) to facilitate communication between the blockchain network and existing software systems, allowing for data exchange and triggering actions across systems seamlessly.
 Kaleido offers a rich blockchain API Gateway to help here.